 - NIH RePORTer Database helps applicants determine who else is funded or is funding research at NIH (search SBIR/STTR funding mechanism and additional keywords in text search)

 General SBIR & Technology Business Support Websites

 The SBA oversees the SBIR (11 Federal Agencies)/STTR (5 Federal Agencies) programs operating in different federal Agencies.
-This weblink provides a brief overview of the programs.
+This weblink provides a brief overview of all of the SBAs grant funding the programs.